Cancer Screening Overview (PDQ®): Screening - Health Professional Information [NCI]Skip to the navigation

 - Evidence must be available that treatment initiated earlier as a consequence of screening results in an improved outcome.

 These requirements are necessary but not sufficient to prove the efficacy of screening, which requires a decrease in cause-specific mortality.
-For example, these two criteria are met in the case of screening for childhood neuroblastoma by assessment of urinary catecholamine metabolites.
-On the basis of these criteria, a mass screening program was conducted in Saitama Prefecture, Japan, between 1981 and 1992 for 6-month-old infants.
+For example, only one of these two criteria was met in the case of screening for childhood neuroblastoma by the assessment of urinary catecholamine metabolites.
+A mass screening program was conducted in Saitama Prefecture, Japan, between 1981 and 1992 for 6-month-old infants.
 During that 12-year period, the annual incidence of neuroblastoma in children younger than 1 year increased from about 28 per million to 260 per million but without a significant reduction in incidence in children older than 1 year.
 Because there also was no reduction in mortality for the disease, this experience provided strong evidence of overdiagnosis—diagnosis of some neuroblastomas detectable by screening, which would not have been clinically diagnosed later.
 Similar experiences have been reported elsewhere in Japan and in the Quebec Neuroblastoma Screening Project (QNSP) in Canada.
 The history of screening for neuroblastoma also provides a useful illustration of the benefit of undertaking well-designed evaluations of emerging screening technologies before implementing screening programs.
 Although such studies are very costly, it has been shown that the QNSP itself averted unnecessary morbidity for thousands of children and did so while returning a yield plausibly estimated at a cost savings 64.5 times the investment in the study.

 Direct or assisted visual observation is the most widely available examination for the detection of cancer.
 It is useful in identifying suspicious lesions in the skin, retina, lip, mouth, larynx, external genitalia, and cervix.